DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

       be preempted by another pthread doing a multi-consumer dequeue on the same ring.

-    Bypassing this constraint it may cause the 2nd pthread to spin until the 1st one is scheduled again.
+    Bypassing this constraint may cause the 2nd pthread to spin until the 1st one is scheduled again.
     Moreover, if the 1st pthread is preempted by a context that has an higher priority, it may even cause a dead lock.

   This does not mean it cannot be used, simply, there is a need to narrow down the situation when it is used by multi-pthread on the same core.